Kyckr

 Kyckr is a business register to help with know your customer (KYC) processes for anti-money laundering regulations.
-It was established in Ireland but is now a publicly traded company on the Australian Securities Exchange with operations in Ireland and Australia.
+It was established in Ireland, and was a publicly traded company on the Australian Securities Exchange with operations in Ireland and Australia.
+The company delisted on 07 November 2022, when it was acquired by Richard White.

 History

 The company was established in Waterford, Ireland in 2007 by Ben Cronin and Rob Leslie.

 The Financial Times reported that Kyckr had a net fall in income of AUS$3.45 million in 2017.